 Craig was born in Perth, Western Australia, and began studying the guitar at the age of seven.
 He completed his music degree with honours at the University of Western Australia before moving to the United Kingdom in 1990.
 Craig undertook two years of performance study at the Royal Northern College of Music in Manchester from which he graduated in 1992 with the highest award possible for performance, the Professional Performance Diploma with distinction.
 He is Principal Lecturer in Guitar at the Royal Northern College of Music in Manchester and Visiting Lecturer at London’s Royal College of Music.

-He has recorded several CDs for Hyperion, Nimbus and Chandos.
-Craig’s most recent concerto recording is of the Guitar Concertos by Lennox Berkeley and Malcolm Arnold (Chan 9963).
-He recorded for the soundtrack to the film Notting Hill.
-In April 2005, Craig made his debut at the Lincoln Centre in New York.
+In the United Kingdom, Craig has performed concertos with all the major orchestras.
+He has recorded CDs for Classic FM, Sony, Virgin / EMI, Hyperion, Nimbus and Chandos.
+In 1998, he recorded the soundtrack to the film Notting Hill.
+In April 2005, Craig made his American debut at the Lincoln Centre in New York.
+Craig has performed regularly all over Europe and last year visited Hong Kong and Shanghai.
 His performances are broadcasted regularly on BBC Radio 3 and Classic FM.